pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

  - [Static Ubuntu image upload and reuse](#heading--static-ubuntu-images): Users can upload, deploy and reuse a bootable ubuntu image

- - [Machine configuration cloning UI](#heading--machine-cloning-ui): We have xtended machine cloning to the UI.
+ - [Machine configuration cloning UI](#heading--machine-cloning-ui): We have extended machine cloning to the UI.

  - [LXD authentication UX improvements](#heading--lxd-auth-ux-improvements): LXD certificates are easier to use.